SURGICAL SKIN CANCER REMOVAL

-Surgical excision is used to treat all types of skin cancer.
+Surgical excision is the most effective treatment for skin cancer.
 It offers results that are both medically and cosmetically excellent.

 The physician will administer a local anesthetic, and then cut along the lines that were drawn.
 The entire procedure takes about thirty minutes for smaller lesions.

-The cure rates following excision are 95% and 92% for primary BCC and SCC, respectively, and are dependent on the site, size, and pattern of the tumor.
+The cure rate following excision is more than 90%, depending on the site, size, and pattern of the tumor.
 Wounds heal rapidly.
-Scarring depends on many factors, including the placement of the tumor and the patient’s care of the wound after the procedure.
+Scarring depends on many factors, including the placement of the tumor and the patient’s care of the wound afterwards.